 3. Highway One — Big Sur, CA

-On the southern coast of California, you have the unique chance to see three different types of whales in migration.
+On the southern coast of California, you have the unique chance to see three different types of whales in migration along Highway One.
 Gray, blue, and humpback whales all make the journey past the coastline twice per year.
 From December to February, around 23,000 gray whales cross the high seas.
 In the summer and early fall, blue whales make the journey.
 The highly endangered humpback whales are visible between late spring and early winter.
 One particular spot to have a close-up encounter with humpback whales is at the junction of Highway One and Partington Ridge, where a deep canyon offers frequent views of the whales.

 4. Channel Islands — Santa Barbara, CA